 The rates of prostate gland cancer went up sharply during the 1980s and 1990s due to PSA testing in males, but now these rates have somewhat lowered and stabilized, with most prostate cancer patients being 60 or older.

-Recent clinical trials also show that the survival rate of prostate cancer patients has risen to almost 98-99%, owing to the advancements in prostate cancer treatment, such as:
+Recent clinical trials indicate improvements in the survival rates of prostate cancer patients, with rates approaching 98-99%.
+This is due to the advancements in prostate cancer treatment, such as:

 - Androgen deprivation therapy

 Whether you choose to go for cancer treatment through hormonal therapy, surgery, or radiation treatment or you continue living with prostate cancer after diagnosis, depends on the type of cancer you have in the first place.

 What to Expect as a Prostate Cancer Survivor